Maverick0351a/Oscillink/README.md

 Requirements:
 - Python 3.9–3.12; NumPy >= 1.22 (NumPy 2.x under validation)
 - Embeddings: shape (N, D), dtype float32 recommended; near unit-norm preferred

+Compatibility:
+- OS: Windows, macOS, Linux
+- Python: 3.9–3.12
+- NumPy: >= 1.22 (2.x under validation)
+- CPU only; no GPU required

+### Adapters & model compatibility

+Oscillink is designed to be universal and light on dependencies:

+- Bring your own embeddings: from OpenAI, Cohere, or local models; just supply `Y: (N,D)` and your query `psi: (D,)`.
+- Minimal deps: NumPy + small helpers.
+We avoid heavy, model‑specific stacks by design.
+- Adapters: see `oscillink.adapters.*` for simple utilities (e.g., text embedding helpers).
+You can use any embedding pipeline you prefer.
+- Per‑model adjustments: for best results you may tune `kneighbors` and the lattice weights (`lamC`, `lamQ`) to your domain; the CLI `--tune` flag and the adaptive profile suite provide quick, data‑driven defaults.
+- Preprocessing: optional `smart_correct` can reduce incidental traps on noisy inputs (code/URL aware).

+This flexibility ensures Oscillink works with your existing stack without imposing a large dependency footprint.

 ### Option B: Cloud API (beta)
 ```bash